UomMobileDevelopment/Lesson_08_2020-21/README.md

 type: ```.schema``` to get a list of the tables.
 You can start typing normal SQL commands to create your own tables or query the existing ones

-## What is ORM?

- “Object-relational mapping (ORM) is a programming technique in which a metadata descriptor is used to connect object code to a relational database.
-Object code is written in object-oriented programming (OOP) languages such as Java or C#.
-ORM converts data between type systems that are unable to coexist within relational databases and OOP languages.”